News & Resources

 Do: Consult with a lawyer

-Just because you’re going private doesn’t mean you shouldn’t seek legal assistance.
+Just because you’re going the private route doesn’t mean you shouldn’t seek legal assistance.
 Take your paperwork to a real estate lawyer, ideally one who is familiar with private mortgages.
 They can help you understand all the terms, conditions, and penalties.

 Don’t: Go for the maximum loan

-While you may qualify for a large mortgage during the pre-approval process, it’s best to ensure you can make the monthly payments on the loan on time and in full with money left over for your other bills and ideally, savings goals.
-Remember: a mortgage is a loan, so your ability to pay it back will affect your credit report and score.
+While you may qualify for a large mortgage during the pre-approval process, make sure you can make the monthly payments on the loan on time and in full.
+You’ll also want to leave yourself money for your other bills and ideally, savings goals.

 Don’t: Forget to compare interest rates